alpinebuster/pgadmin/README.md

 python build_code_snippet.py && sphinx-build -W -b html -d _build/doctrees . _build/html
 ```

-The output can be found in *$PGADMIN4_SRC/docs/en_US/_build/html/index.html*
+The output can be found in *$PGADMIN_SRC/docs/en_US/_build/html/index.html*

 # Building packages

-Most packages can be built using the Makefile in $PGADMIN4_SRC, provided all
+Most packages can be built using the Makefile in $PGADMIN_SRC, provided all
 the setup and configuration above has been completed.

 To build a source tarball: